 Federal Interagency Coordination

 DOE’s Weatherization and Intergovernmental Programs Office’s Strategic and Interagency Initiatives Team coordinates an Interagency Collaborative on Energy Solutions for Low-Income Communities to promote collaboration between federal agencies on energy initiatives for low- and moderate-income communities.
 This staff-level collaboration aims to provide a future where low- and moderate-income households and communities as a whole can afford their energy utility costs, are not burdened by health and safety issues in their homes and buildings, and benefit from abundant economic opportunities from industries that provide solutions for reducing energy waste and supplying affordable energy to low income communities that face the highest energy burden.
-The agencies involved include the U.S. Department of Housing and Urban Development, U.S. Environmental Protection Agency, U.S. Department of Agriculture, U.S. Department of Energy, U.S. Department of Health and Human Services, U.S. Department of Homeland Security, Federal Emergency Management Agency, and U.S. Department of the Treasury, U.S. Department of Transportation, and Federal National Mortgage Association.
+The agencies involved include the U.S. Department of Housing and Urban Development, U.S. Environmental Protection Agency, U.S. Department of Agriculture, U.S. Department of Energy, U.S. Department of Health and Human Services, U.S. Department of Homeland Security, Federal Emergency Management Agency, U.S. Department of the Treasury, U.S. Department of Transportation, and Federal National Mortgage Association.

 This group has created the Low-Income Energy Library: Federal Resources and Tools to provide a one-stop location for low income energy resources across the federal government.
 Stakeholders can catalogue and customize resources in the Low-Income Energy Library by using the Program Funding Catalog.
 The Program Funding Catalog is meant to be utilized as a worksheet for stakeholders to help map out relevant resources for their low-income planning or program needs.